 Advanced manufacturing is the combination of talent, automation, innovation and process management, to competitively produce high-quality products with added value and reduced time to market.
 Missouri is a center for advanced manufacturing excellence, supported by a cost competitive, pro-business and innovative environment, exceptional talent, extensive training programs, access to raw materials, and a globally connected infrastructure.

 Missouri is a world leader in aerospace and automotive manufacturing, and exports $7.2 billion in advanced manufacturing products to more than 190 countries every year.

 The U.S. is the world’s largest aerospace producer, and Missouri has a rich history in aviation, especially military aviation.
 From Charles Lindbergh, to the Mercury space program, to the latest in aerospace innovation by Boeing, Missouri has led the way in every aspect of aviation for nearly 100 years.

-Today, more than 14,000 of Missouri’s highly trained workforce builds the F/A-18, EA-18, and F-15 fighter jets at Boeing’s Defense, Space and Security facilities, along with a huge array of military ordinance.
+Today, more than 14,000 of Missouri’s highly trained workforce builds the F/A-18, EA-18, F-15 and T-X Trainer fighter jets, along with the new unmanned MQ-25 refueling drone, at Boeing’s Defense, Space and Security facilities, along with a huge array of military ordinance.
 Statewide, Missouri is home to 100 aerospace manufacturing companies.

 Across the state, Missouri talent drives automotive manufacturing into the future with significant production from Ford and GM.
 Missouri’s automotive manufacturing plants are strategically located on the North American Automotive Alley that stretches from Toronto to Mexico City, and Missouri’s Kansas City area is the second largest automotive trade hub behind Detroit, according to Brookings.

 In 2017, Missouri produced more than 756,000 vehicles at the Ford and GM plants, advanced military jets for the US and allied militaries, and much more.

 And our advanced manufacturing expertise extends to other areas as well, including roofing in Jonesburg, egg cartons in Rolla and stainless steel storage tanks in Springfield.